Search programs

 Research schools and programs

-• What is the cost of the program?
-You should have a general idea of how much you can pay for your degree, so check the cost of each program before reading and researching it.
-Don’t waste time researching programs that exceed the amount you are willing to pay.
+You should also have a general idea of how much you can pay for your degree, so check the cost of each program before researching further.
+Don’t waste time looking into programs that exceed the amount you are willing to pay.

 Prepare for tests and applications